Dmitri Alperovitch: Early life and education

-Born in Moscow in the Russian SFSR, a constituent republic of the Soviet Union, Alperovitch is a U.S. citizen.
-In 1994, his father was granted a visa to Canada, and a year later the family moved to Chattanooga, Tennessee.
+Born in Moscow in the Russian SFSR, a constituent republic of the Soviet Union, Alperovitch left Russia at the age of 13 in 1994.
+In 1994, his father was granted a visa to Canada, and a year later the family moved to Chattanooga, Tennessee, where his father got a job at the Tennessee Valley Authority (TVA) corporation.
+When still in high school, he and his father Michael, a nuclear physicist, started an encryption-technology business.
 Alperovitch earned a BS in computer science in 2001, and a MS in information security in 2003, both from Georgia Institute of Technology.
 It was the school's first graduate degree in information security.
+Alperovitch is a U.S. citizen.

 Career

 Alperovitch worked at a number of computer security startups in the late 1990s and early 2000s, including e-mail security startup CipherTrust, where he was one of the leading inventors of the TrustedSource reputation system.
 Upon acquisition of CipherTrust by Secure Computing in 2006, he led the research team and launched the Software-as-a-Service business for the company.
 Alperovitch took over as vice president of threat research at McAfee, when the company acquired Secure Computing in 2008.

 In January 2010, he led the investigation into Operation Aurora, the Chinese intrusions into Google and two dozen other companies.
 Subsequently, he led the investigation of Night Dragon espionage operation of the Western multinational oil and gas companies, and traced them to Song Zhiyue, a Chinese national living in Heze City, Shandong.

 In August 2011, he published Operation Shady RAT, a report on suspected Chinese intrusions into at least 72 organizations, including defense contractors, businesses worldwide, the United Nations and the International Olympic Committee.